The cost of moving to France from Australia

 Moving to France and don’t want to leave your beloved pets behind?
 Don’t worry, you don’t have to!
 If you are moving to France with a dog or cat, all you’ll need is for your pet to have:

 - A valid certificate of rabies vaccination (the pet must be older than 3 months to receive the vaccine)

 See, it’s not too hard, your pet can definitely come with you!
 If your pet is not a cat or a dog, there’s a strong chance that it can still move with you.
 Just visit the French government’s Douane (Customs) page to find out about your pet.

 Once you arrive in France:

 This is equivalent to the TFN.
 You’ll need it for tax and being able to access the healthcare system.
 So, how do you get it?
 Well, you don’t, your employer will apply on your behalf.
 Thus, this isn’t something that you really need to worry about.
 Of course, there are situations where you may not have an employer.
 In that case, click here for more information on the subject.

 You’ll need to apply for a carte de séjour within 3 months of your arrival.
 This can be done by visiting la mairie (your local town hall) and it’s free to do!

 French healthcare is partly subsidised by the state.
 This means that you won’t have to foot the whole bill for your healthcare, but you will have to pay towards it.
-Getting insurance would be a wise choice to help with out-of-pocket expense and to cover you in the time between you arriving and being cover by state healthcare.
+Getting insurance would be a wise choice to help with out-of-pocket expenses and to cover you in the time between you arrive and being covered by state healthcare.